Let’s begin with an overview of the layout of the main user interface, which is shown below.

 backward, the box will again become unchecked.
 This system allows a user to select multiple video frames

 within a video.
-When all frames of interest have been selected, clicking the Export Frames text will open a
+When all frames of interest have been selected, clicking the Export Frames text will

 dialog window (shown to the right).
 From this dialog window the number of frames selected using this